MiamiHacker/Javascript/Fundamentals/README.md

-# Javascript
+# JavaScript
-Code snippets about the fundamentals of Javascript
+Code snippets about the fundamentals of JavaScript